Julia Louis-Dreyfus: 2011–2019: Veep and acclaim

+Since 2020: Career expansion

 In 2020, Louis-Dreyfus headlined the comedy-drama Downhill, opposite Will Ferrell.
 The film premiered at the 2020 Sundance Film Festival and was theatrically released on February 14.
 Next, she voiced a suburban elf mother in Pixar's Onward opposite Tom Holland and Chris Pratt.
 The film was released on March 6, 2020.
 In January 2020, Louis-Dreyfus signed a multi-year deal with Apple TV+.
 Under the deal, she will develop new projects for Apple TV+ as both an executive producer and star.

-In 2021, Louis-Dreyfus appeared in the Disney+ series The Falcon and the Winter Soldier as Valentina Allegra de Fontaine, which is set in the Marvel Cinematic Universe, though she was originally intended to debut in the film Black Widow (where she appears in the post credit scene).
-She reprised the role in Black Panther: Wakanda Forever (2022), and will also appear in the upcoming film Thunderbolts (2024).
+The following year Louis-Dreyfus appeared in the Disney+ series The Falcon and the Winter Soldier (2021) as Valentina Allegra de Fontaine, which is set in the Marvel Cinematic Universe, though she was originally intended to debut in the film Black Widow (where she appears in the post credit scene).
+She reprised the role in Black Panther: Wakanda Forever (2022), and also appears in the film Thunderbolts* (2025).
+In 2022 she was a guest on the Netflix show My Next Guest Needs No Introduction with David Letterman.

+In 2023 she reunited with Nicole Holofcener starring in the A24 independent comedy film You Hurt My Feelings.
+Dreyfus produced the film and acted alongside Tobias Menzies, Michaela Watkins, Arian Moayed and Jeannie Berlin.
+The film premiered at the Sundance Film Festival to positive reviews.
+Peter Bradshaw praised her performance writing, "Louis-Dreyfus is such a superb comic performer that it is interesting seeing her take on something low-key".
+That same year she portrayed a liberal Jewish mother in the Netflix romantic comedy You People (2023).
+She also starred in the A24 film Tuesday, directed by Daina Oniunas-Pusić, which premiered at the 2023 Telluride Film Festival.

+In 2023, Louis-Dreyfus became host of the podcast Wiser Than Me.
+On the show, she interviews women older than her on their lived experience and earned wisdom.
+Guests have included Jane Fonda, Carol Burnett, Isabel Allende and Amy Tan.
+The show, produced by Lemonada Media, was named Apple's Best Podcast of the Year in 2023.
+Among her season two guests, Louis-Dreyfus interviews Billie Jean King, Patti Smith, and Julie Andrews.

+In 2024, Apple announced that Wiser Than Me was the 3rd most shared show in the United States on Apple Podcasts in 2024.